Tanzania suspends port chiefs over cargo theft allegations

-DAR ES SALAAM, Aug 24 Tanzania has suspended the head of its ports authority and six other senior port officials over allegations of cargo theft and embezzlement of public funds, the transport ministry and local media said on Friday.
+DAR ES SALAAM Tanzania has suspended the head of its ports authority and six other senior port officials over allegations of cargo theft and embezzlement of public funds, the transport ministry and local media said on Friday.

 The government is struggling to crack down on corruption in ministries and state institutions, with the public losing patience at the slow pace of change.